henriqueferro/my-sandbox-lab/native-spring-ai/README.md

 This is a OCI learning recommendation service built with Spring AI, OpeAI, and GraalVM.
 The base is a regular Spring app, and the integration with OpenAI is implemented in `RecommendationLearning`.
 Note that the app is using `OPENAI_API_KEY`.

-## Edit and put a valid Open API key on application.properties file
+## Change a valid Open API key on application.properties:
 spring.ai.openai.api-key=${OPENAI_API_KEY}

 ## Build a native app with GraalVM: